sidd-cr7/task-manager/README.md

 A clean, minimal task management application built with React, focused on simple UX and clear state management.

-This project was created as part of a frontend screening task.
+This project was created as part of a frontend screening task

 ---